 Livingston County will supply the employee with appropriate office supplies (pens, paper, etc.) as deemed necessary.
-Livingston County will also reimburse the employee for business-related expenses, consistent with the County's Business Expense Reimbursement Policy.
+Livingston County will also reimburse the employee for business-related expenses, consistent with the County's Business Expense Reimbursement Policy. such as phone calls and shipping costs, that are reasonably incurred in carrying out the employee's job.
+All additional costs must be pre-approved by the Department Director.

 The employee will establish an appropriate work environment within his or her home for work purposes.
 Livingston County will not be responsible for costs associated with the setup of the employee's home office, such as remodeling, furniture or lighting, nor for repairs or modifications to the home office space.